 - Only hide the “Add to Cart” button

-The plugin also allows you to choose the text that will be displayed instead of the price, in this case I opted for the classic “Visit Us”.
+The plugin also allows choosing some text that will be displayed instead of the price.
+In this case, we opted for the classic “Visit us”.

-This way customers will only see the vehicles and their related information, without being able to see the price or effectively purchase them.
+Now, customers will only see the vehicles and their characteristics without seeing the price or having the option to purchase them.

-And this is how the product will look like with its price visible and the button hidden:
+This is how the product will look like with its price visible and the “Add to cart” button hidden:

-And this is how we created a perfectly working showcase in just a few clicks which your customers will have no problem navigating through.
+And that’s how we created a showcase that works perfectly in just a few clicks.

 In the next two articles, we’ll continue to work on this project and learn how to captivate the attention of our customers and how to bring them to request a quote.